 The current leadership at the Tennessee Lottery

-Rebecca Hargrove is president and CEO of the TN Lottery.
+Rebecca Hargrove is president and CEO of the TEL.
 She came to Tennessee after working for the lotteries in Florida, Georgia, and Illinois.
 She has a great track record when it comes to running a successful lottery, but sports betting is uncharted territory for her.

 Meanwhile, the Chair of the Tennessee Lottery Board is Susan Lanigan.
 She is an attorney with experience serving on corporate boards for companies such as Kirkland’s.

-The Board is who will vote on the finalized regulations.
-Lawmakers already penned a letter to Lanigan asking her to avoid voting on regulations last month.
-The letter conveyed concerns over the state of regulations and potentially problematic elements like the 15% hold requirement.
+As far back as February 2020, lawmakers penned a letter to Lanigan asking her to avoid voting on regulations.
+The letter conveyed concerns over the state of regulations and potentially problematic elements like Tennessee’s originally-proposed 15% hold requirement.
 The Board put off the vote per the request.

 Should the Advisory Council start calling the shots?

-The new bill proposes to change the role of the appointed Council members from advisory to oversight.
+Tennessee’s newest bills would change the role of the appointed Council members from advisory to oversight.
 Rather than provide feedback and suggestions to TEL, they would approve and enact the regulations themselves.
-This comes after the first draft of proposed sports betting regulations in Tennessee drew a fair amount of criticism.
-Councilmember Tom Lee told the TN Ledger that the council had no say in the first draft.

-Lee also said the Lottery is doing its job, but that it would be nice to have a more collaborative process that included the Advisory Council.
+Tom Lee said that while the Lottery is doing its job, it would be nice to have a more collaborative process that included the Advisory Council.

-However, if the goal is to put these decisions into the hands of people most familiar with regulated sports betting in the United States, it is fair to ask what experience the Advisory Council brings to the table.
+However, if the goal is to put these decisions into the hands of people most familiar with US regulated sports betting, it is fair to ask what experience the Advisory Council brings to the table.

 So, let’s take a look at exactly who could end up in charge of regulating sports betting in the Volunteer State.

-Members of the Tennesse Sports Betting Advisory Council
+Members of the Tennessee Sports Wagering Advisory Council

-The other eight members of the council run the gamut when it comes to background.
+The Sports Wagering Advisory Council is made up of nine members that run the gamut when it comes to their background.

 Gov. Lee’s appointees